CapnSpellcheck/YelpFusionDemo/README.md

 using it in 2016, and it's a real feature-rich image manager.
 Unfortunately, it's no longer maintained.
 If I had to choose another more current library, I'd choose to become familiar with Picasso.

+The description didn't mention inputting location, so I chose to hardcode the location to part of Manhattan.

+### Deviations from "the perfect submission" that I am aware of

 This warning can appear in Logcat:
 W/RecyclerView: Cannot call this method in a scroll callback.
 Scroll callbacks mightbe run during a measure & layout pass where you cannot change theRecyclerView data.
 Any method call that might change the structureof the RecyclerView or the adapter contents should be postponed tothe next frame.